openxpki/openxpki/doc/reference/configuration/realm.rst

 The *challenge_length* determines the size of the challenge in bytes.
 There are two alternative to specify which certificates are accpeted:

 #.
 If the certificates originate from the OpenXPKI instance itself, list the realms which issue them below *realm*.
 #.
-If you have certificates from an external ca, import the ca certificate and put its certificate identifier below *cacert*.
+If you have certificates from an external ca, import the ca certificate with the ``openxpkiadm utility`` and put its certificate identifier below *cacert*.
 Both lists can be combined and accept any number of items.

 The settings for *role* are the same as for the x509 client handler.